AdamJacobMuller/atomic/README.md

-# atomic
+# atomicXT

-simple utility functions* to write a file atomically
+simple utility functions* to do useful atomic operations

 (*only contains a single function for now)